Let’s start our adventures in Northern California with this quick guide to visiting South Lake Tahoe.

 South Lake Tahoe is a perfect example of such destinations.
 Located in the Sierra Nevada Mountains, South Lake Tahoe is a resort city on the southern edge of Lake Tahoe.
-As gateway to one of the most beautiful lakes in California, the place promises an easy and relaxing vacation.
-And if you’re ready to give it a try, check out this guide to visiting South Lake Tahoe beforehand.
+As a gateway to one of the most beautiful lakes in California, the place promises an easy and relaxing vacation.
+And if you’re ready to give it a try, check out this first-timer’s guide to visiting South Lake Tahoe before your trip.

-Visiting South Lake Tahoe
+Getting to South Lake Tahoe

 Places to Visit

-Visiting Places near South Lake Tahoe
+Places to Visit near South Lake Tahoe

 The first place you absolutely must visit near South Lake Tahoe is Emerald Bay State Park.
 Even Mark Twain couldn’t resist the beauty of this place.
-He acclaimed it “the fairies picture the whole earth affords.”
+He praised it as “the fairies picture the whole earth affords.”

 The easies way to reach Emerald Bay is by following California State Route 89.
 For a closer look, you can access it via the Rubicon Trail.